I recently started collecting a new-to-me item: vintage FAB Original trays, made in Canada! This is the first one I thrifted:

 I found the one above on a dusty shelf at a thrift shop, during my recent visit to my hometown.
-Some of the FAB trays are a touch . . . tacky, but I thought this one was quite pretty and on-trend.
-I photographed it, researched it, but dawdled when it came to listing it in the shop.
-Then I saw these photos of a FAB collection on SF Girl By Bay:
+Some of the FAB trays are a touch . . . tacky, but I thought the one above was quite pretty and on-trend.
+I was happy with just the one, but then I saw these photos of a FAB collection on SF Girl By Bay:

 Is there anything that you collect or love that just completely surprises you?